microconfig/microconfig/README.md

 Microconfig syntax for placeholders ${**componentName**@**propertyName**}.
 Microconfig forces us to specify the component name(folder).
 This syntax matches better than just the property name
 (like ${serviceDiscoveryPortName}), because it makes it obvious based on which placeholder will be resolved and where to find initial placeholder value.

-Let's refactor oracle db config using placeholders and env specific overrides.
+Let's refactor oracle db config using placeholders and environment specific overrides.

 Initial: